DevExpress-Examples/asp-net-web-forms-gridview-select-deselect-all-rows-in-a-group/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/E1760)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Grid View for ASP.NET Web Forms- How to select/deselect all rows in a group when the control is grouped by a column
+# Grid View for ASP.NET Web Forms - How to select/deselect all rows in a group when the control is grouped by a column
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e1760/)**
 <!-- run online end -->
 This example demonstrates how to allow users to add/remove all rows in a group to/from selection.
-Note that this approach works only when the [Grid View](https://docs.devexpress.com/AspNet/5823/components/grid-view?p=netframework)'s data is grouped by a single column.
+Note that this technique works only when [Grid View](https://docs.devexpress.com/AspNet/5823/components/grid-view?p=netframework) data is grouped by one column.

 ![Select/Deselect a Group](select-deselect.gif)

 ## Overview

-Follow the steps below to allow users to to select/deselect all rows in a group:
+Follow the steps below to allow users to to select or deselect all rows in a group:

 1. Create the [Grid View](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView?p=netframework) control, populate it with columns, and bind the control to a data source.
 To group data by a column, specify the column's [GroupIndex](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.GroupIndex?p=netframework) property.
 The Grid View's [GroupSummary](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.GroupSummary) property allows you to display summary items in group rows: